fbpx

 4. Canadian Working Divers Institute, Morpeth, Canada

-This institute trains you to become a Certified Unrestricted Surface-supplied diver and has a 12 weeks program of rigorous training (6-7 days a week and 12 hours a day).
-You may have to approach an underwater welding company, after the certification, for an apprentice job.
+This school offers Unrestricted Surface Supplied diving certification and has a 12 weeks program of rigorous training (6-7 days a week and 12 hours a day).
+After the diving certification, you may have to approach an underwater welding company for an apprentice job.
 For more details, visit their website.

 5. Professional Diving Academy, Dunoon, United Kingdom